cyrilondon/rover-project/README.md

 		// register the subscriber in case of something went wrong during Rover moves DomainEventPublisher.instance().subscribe(new RoverMovedWithExceptionEventSubscriber());

+		// register the subscriber for the plateau to release and occupy the locations DomainEventPublisher.instance().subscribe(new PlateauSwitchedLocationEventSubscriber());

 		// delegates to the rover service
 		GameContext.getInstance().getRoverService().moveRoverNumberOfTimes(command.getRoverId(), command.getNumberOfMoves());